 House sitting is a very cheap and lesser known way of traveling the world, and I highly recommend you use it to see some new destinations!

 We hope that this article has inspired you to think about house sitting.
-If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.
+If you have any questions about pet sitting or have your own travel tips to share please leave these in the comments below.

 Want to share your own travel tips by guest writing for We Are Travel Girls?
 Go to our Contribute page for guidelines and to submit your article.